nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 ### NASA f' (f-prime)
 F' is a real, flight-tested framework.
-It powers the Ingenuity flight demo on the Mars 2020 mission, as well as a number of smallsat projects.
+It powers the Ingenuity flight demo on the Mars 2020 mission, as well as a number of small-sat projects.

-I've looked at a number of NASA Open Soource projects... and honestly, most are terribly-documented.
+I've looked at a number of NASA Open Source projects... and honestly, most are terribly-documented.
 This one seems to be the exception.
 It's the most approachable and well-documented NASA Open Source project I've looked at to date.
 It has really great getting-started docs, and even some walkthrough tutorials